The Ultimate Guide To Snuffle Mats: How To Make Them

-Snuffle mats are also known as enrichment mats, sniffle mats and sniff mats.
-The idea is that you hide food (usually small dog treats) in the fabric of the mat so that your dog has to use its nose to sniff out the goodies.
+Snuffle mats are also CALLED enrichment mats, sniffle mats and sniff mats.
+The idea is that you hide food (usually small dog treats) in the fabric of the mat so that your dog has to use his nose to sniff out the goodies.

 HOW MUCH FABRIC DO I NEED FOR A SNUFFLE MAT?

 The amount of fabric you need depends on how long and how wide you cut the strips, and how big a mat you make.
 To make a standard mat which measures 40x40cm, I used various scraps of fleece that would have been about 1m x 1m in total.